Skip to main content

 Next Topic: AI-LLM Memory & Reasoning Cheat Sheet

 Hallucinations in large language models are confident but factually incorrect, nonsensical, or ungrounded responses—a fundamental challenge that emerges from the probabilistic nature of token-by-token prediction in transformer architectures.
 Preventing hallucinations requires grounding outputs in verifiable sources, constraining generation behavior, and implementing multi-layered verification rather than relying solely on the model's training.
-Modern RAG pipelines have advanced substantially, with hybrid retrieval, reranking, and self-reflective retrieval strategies significantly improving factual grounding.
+Modern RAG pipelines have advanced substantially, with GraphRAG, speculative RAG, active retrieval (FLARE), and multimodal grounding significantly extending what's achievable in 2026.
 The key insight: effective hallucination prevention is an orchestration problem, combining prompt design, retrieval mechanisms, sampling strategies, and post-generation validation into a coherent system where each layer compensates for the others' weaknesses.

 What This Cheat Sheet Covers